-Douglas Sylvester is the 8th dean of the Sandra Day O’Connor College of Law at Arizona State University.
-Under his leadership, ASU Law reached historic heights ranked 25th in the nation (up from 40th in 2012) and 8th among public law schools.
-From 2012-2016, the law school placed in the top 20 for employment (rising as high as #11 in 2014), hired more than 25 faculty members, and raised more than $50 million — twice the amount raised in the prior 45 years combined.
+Dean Douglas Sylvester is the 8th dean of the Sandra Day O’Connor College of Law at Arizona State University.
+Under his leadership, ASU Law reached historic heights ranked 25th in the nation (up from 40th in 2012, and 58th in 2008), 9th among public law schools, and is the youngest law school in the top 25.
+From 2012-2020, the law school placed in the top 25 for employment (rising as high as #11 in 2014), hired nearly 60 faculty members, and raised $81 million — more than twice the amount raised in the prior 45 years combined.

-Prior to joining the ASU Law faculty, Sylvester was a Bigelow Fellow and lecturer-in-law at the University of Chicago and Northwestern University, an attorney in the Global e-Commerce Practice Group at Baker & McKenzie in Chicago, and a law clerk for U.S. District Judge C. Clyde Atkins in Florida.
+Prior to joining ASU, Sylvester was a Bigelow Fellow and lecturer-in-law at the University of Chicago and Northwestern University, an attorney in the Global e-Commerce Practice Group at Baker & McKenzie in Chicago, and a law clerk for U.S. District Judge C. Clyde Atkins in Florida.

 Douglas Sylvester, Kenneth Abbott, & Gary Marchant, Not Again!
 Public Perception, Regulation, and Nanotechnology, 3 Regulation & Governance 165 (2009).